nachi2609/Notepad-Application-using-QTCreator-/README.md

 ```javascript
 $ ./AppNotepad
 ```
-### It can be compiled and run with Microsoft Visual Studio buildmaker where we can create .exe file.
+### It can be also compiled and run with Microsoft Visual Studio buildmaker where we can create .exe file and run it on windows environment.